ogkisque/Triangles/README.md

 ### Benchmarks

-Also you can compare the performance of triangle intersection finding with and without octotry technology.
+Also you can compare the performance of triangle intersection finding with and without octotree technology.

 Generate Makefiles with the WITH_BENCHMARKS flag:
 ```